This is the seventh of nine articles that lay out guiding, foundational principles for this project:

-To let this break down because of current propaganda regarding globalism (in its negative aspects) is to lose a battle, a battle that often begins as existential rather than physical.
-It constitutes violence either way.
+To let this break down because of current propaganda regarding globalism is to lose a battle, a battle that often begins in the mind, but can quickly turns to physical violence.

 Artificially and forcefully severing natural group affinities is psycho-spiritual lobotomy.